-Finally, at the end of this section, you'll find the Analytical Writing Practice.
-This will consist of two Issue essay prompts and two Argument essay prompts.
-At the end will be sample essays for each of the prompts.
-Use the Practice Prompts to test your writing skills and pinpoint areas for more focused study.
-When you are finished with this section of the book, you should be thoroughly prepared for any task you might encounter on the Analytical Writing section of the GRE.
+Finally, at the end of this section, you'll find the Analytical Writing Practice Sets.
+Each practice set consists of two tasks, one Issue essay and one Argument essay, just like you'll see on Test Day.
+After you use the prompts to practice writing essays, compare your work to the example essays at the end of the chapter to evaluate your thinking and writing skills and pinpoint areas for improvement.
+When you are finished with this section of the book, you should be thoroughly prepared for both essay tasks you will encounter in the Analytical Writing Assessment of the GRE.